wecatch/app-turbo/docs/tutorial/index.md

 └── test
 ```

-[models](model) is made of datebase sechema.
-Each package in `models` represents one mongodb databse instance.
+[models](model) is made of datebase sechema, each package in `models` represents one mongodb databse instance.

-[app-server](app-server) is a web app, not python package.
-Turbo application can have one or many app-server, each with different name.
+[app-server](app-server) is a web app, not python package, turbo application can have one or many app-server, each with different name.

 [helpers](helpers) is model instance, responsible for business logic.